nttcslab-sp/kaldiio/README.md

 uttid2 /some/where/feats.ark:156
 uttid3 /some/where/feats.ark:245
 ```
-The first column indicates the utterance id and the second is the file path of matrix/vector of kaldi formats.
-The number after colon points a starting address the object of the file.
+The first column, `uttid1`, indicates the utterance id and the second, `/some/where/feats.ark:123`, is the file path of matrix/vector of kaldi formats.
+The number after colon is a starting addressof the object of the file.

 `scp` looks very simple format, but has several powerful features.

-1. Mutual conversion can be done between`ark` and `scp`
+1. Mutual conversion between`ark` and `scp`

         copy-feats scp:foo.scp ark:foo.ark  # scp -> ark
         copy-feats ark:foo.ark ark,scp:bar.ark,bar.scp  # ark -> ark,scp

-1. Unix command can be empeded.
+1. Unix command can be used insead of direct file path

     For example, the following file is equivalent to the first scp.